iamnabeelrahman/iamnabeelrahman/README.md

 - 📜 Working on a **Ticket System App** as part of my apprenticeship at **Saral Startup School**.

 ## 💻 Where I’m Working
-I’m an apprentice at **Saral Startup School**, where I’m honing my backend development skills and working on real-world projects.
+I’m an apprentice at **Saral Startup School**, where I’m honing my Full stack development skills and working on real-world projects.
 My work focuses on creating scalable, user-friendly applications using modern tools and technologies.

 ## 🚀 Technologies & Tools
 - **Programming Languages:** JavaScript